Christian Service Brigade: Governance

 Christian Service Brigade is operated under the aegis of CSB Ministries, headquartered in Hamburg, New York.
 Regional Directors (of which there were 19 in 2006) act as liaisons between the national office and the local churches with Brigade programs.
 Pioneer Girls, historically the sister ministry of Christian Service Brigade, now operates independently as Pioneer Clubs.
 CSB Ministries formerly operated Girls Alive, a program sponsored by local churches for girls of elementary school age, but now partners with GEMS Girls' Clubs.
 Christian Service Brigade's vision and mission statement are:

 Vision: Godly Men Who Serve, Lead and Disciple Each Generation.

 Mission: Building Godly Men of Today and Tomorrow.

 Camps

 Camp programs are a major part of the ministry of Christian Service Brigade.
 Brigade camp programs are usually organized, like Brigade units, into Battalion, Stockade, and Treeclimber programs.
-Currently, there are 13 camps across North America that are associated with Christian Service Brigade.
+Currently, there are about 13 camps across North America that are associated with Christian Service Brigade.